DishanPs/DishanPs/README.md

 Software Engineering Undergraduate

-- 🔭 I’m currently a Software Engineering Undergraduate at SLIIT
+- 🔭 I’m currently a Final Year Software Engineering Undergraduate at SLIIT
-- 🌱 I’m currently learning Flutter and Machine Learning
+- 🌱 I’m currently learning Artificial Intelligence and Machine Learning
-- ❤️ I like to work with React/React Native
+- ❤️ I like to work with different tools and technologies
 - 👨‍💻 I like to learn new programming languages & technologies
 - 📫 How to reach me: <a href = "https://www.linkedin.com/in/dishan-de-silva-8604181aa/"> LinkedIn </a>